Develop5/PlaywrightDemo/README.md

 *I am here:*
 - [ ] Section 22: Getting our automation suite running in (CI) Continuous Integration

-    Chapter 171.
-Pushing our project code to a private GitHub Repository

-    Modifying .gitignore
+    Chapter 172.
+Buildkite - Turning our machine into a build agent

     &nbsp;